cuckookernel/rust-tracing/README.md

 # rust-tracing
-Implementation of the ray tracing in one weekend in Rust
+Implementation of the ray tracing in one weekend project in Rust (https://https://raytracing.github.io/)